-Merino wool is easy to care for.
-Merino’s waxy Lanolin coating helps resist stains, and should you ever feel like your clothing is ready for a wash, Merino wool is perfectly suitable for a machine wash.
-Merino wool dries quickly – that means you can air dry it and you’ll be good to go.
+Merino wool is easy to care for, and its waxy Lanolin coating helps resist stains.
+But should you ever feel like your clothing is ready for a wash, Merino wool is completely machine washable, and it air-dries quickly.

 IMPORTANT: DO NOT TUMBLE DRY MERINO WOOL.

 - Throw your Merino wool clothing in the wash with the rest of your laundry.

 - You can use your usual detergent on the normal wash cycle.